 With this in mind, let’s take a look at the NMR spectrum of the benzene ring.
 The next thing to consider is what happens to the NMR chemical shifts (where the peaks appear).
 In other words, we need to understand where the peaks are observed in low or high magnetic fields.

 Even within the same benzene ring, the electron density differs depending on the substituents.
-So, it is important to learn up front what the effect of each substituent will be.
+So make sure you learn in advance how the substituents affect it.

 - Electron-donating groups shift to high magnetic fields: amino groups, hydroxy groups, etc.